TallaMbunwe/TallaMbunwe/README.md

 ## 👋 About Me

 Hi, I’m Eric TALLA M., a passionate DevOps Engineer with a strong focus on automation, CI/CD, cloud infrastructure, and scalable DevOps pipelines.
 I love solving complex deployment challenges, optimizing developer workflows, and building reliable systems from code to production.
-I'm a Microsoft Certified Azure Administrator (AZ-104) and passionate about building scalable, secure, and efficient DevOps solutions in the cloud.
+I'm a Microsoft Certified Azure Administrator (AZ-104) and passionate about building and migrating scalable, secure, and efficient DevOps solutions in the cloud.

     ⚙️ Skilled in automating DevOps workflows using Python, Bash, and PowerShell